The most beautiful bookshop in the land of Albion

 Above the volumes of Ewa’s book Lord Tennyson himself proudly flexes his… spine, and a mouse from The Tale of Two Bad Mice smiles to the right.
 Recently, Lisa and Claire shared exciting news: someone has bought one of the copies available in their bookshop!
 Dear Stranger, whoever you are, I wish you well, and in the back of my mind I picture you as Colophonius Regenschein from The City of Dreaming Books by Walter Moers or Thursday Next from Lost in a Good Book by Jasper Fforde.

 I have no doubts that Slightly Foxed is the most beautiful bookshop in the British Isles.
-Today, I am writing it partially a priori, because – only in month and a half from now will I have the chance to see it with my own eyes.
+Today, I am writing it partially a priori, because – only in month and a half from now will I have the chance to see it with my own eyes (see: update in the gallery below!).
 I know that the beauty of a place is the reflection of the beauty of the inner landscape of people who co-create it.
 The uncommon kindness of Lisa and Claire shown to me (actually, a stranger) and to Ewa and her work, made me experience this beauty with my soul’s eyes and share it with you.

 Dear Lisa and Claire of Slightly Foxed – I can’t thank you enough for your kindness, and I think that the little foxy fellow who accompanies you in the picture must have quickly sniffed out the solid amount of poetry in Ewa’s book, not only because of its topic, but also because of how Ewa conceived and wrote it.
 I am so happy that now, thanks to you, the new readers may discover it by themselves!